Pursue a Career in Structural Integrity and Reliability Engineering with NSIRC and Brunel University London

 This degree has been accredited by The Welding Institute, Institution of Mechanical Engineers (IMechE), Institute of Materials Minerals and Mining (IOM3), etc., under license from the UK regulator, the Engineering Council.

 Accreditation is a mark of assurance that the degree meets the standards set by the Engineering Council in the UK Standard for Professional Engineering Competence (UK-SPEC).

 An accredited degree will provide you with some or all of the underpinning knowledge, understanding, and skills for eventual registration as an Incorporated (IEng) or Chartered Engineer (CEng).

 Some employers recruit preferentially from accredited degrees, and an accredited degree is likely to be recognised by other countries that are signatories to international accords.

-- On‑site high performance computing facility to run complex numerical simulation to support their experimental work
+- On‑site high-performance computing facility to run complex numerical simulations to support their experimental work

 - Sports facilities

 - Access to all buildings at Brunel University London campus connected with the course